Manaslu Trek Update after Earthquake

-Many of you might have been curious to know whether Manaslu trek is safe or not or keen to learn how many damages happened there in the area by Nepal earthquake 25 April 2015 that hit Himalayan country badly resulting more than 10000 deaths and injured more than 23,000.
-Hundreds of thousands of people were made homeless with entire villages flattened, across many districts of the Himalayan country.
+Many of you might have been curious to know whether the Manaslu trek is safe or not, or keen to learn how many damages happened there in the area by the Nepal earthquake on 25 April 2015 that hit the Himalayan country badly, resulting in more than 10000 deaths and injuring more than 23,000.
+Hundreds of thousands of people were made homeless with entire villages flattened across many districts of the Himalayan country.

-We saw locals are restoring the mountain trails, house and teahouse on the way.
-Many lodges are have been already repaired which had only minor damage.
-They can cater about 20 – 25 trekkers in every places where we stop for overnight stay.
-We have to walk through difficult and narrow off the main trail sometimes, through the landslides and big boulders so requires stamina of walking 1-2 hours extra for the first 3-4 each day.
-After the day 5th of our trek the trail and lodges are totally fine.
-Also locals are planning to reroute starting point of trail.
-It looks like trek will be elongated by a day.
+We saw locals restoring the mountain trails, house, and teahouse on the way.
+Many lodges have already been repaired that had only minor damage.
+They can cater to about 20 – 25 trekkers in every place where we stop for an overnight stay.
+We have to walk through difficult and narrow off the main trail sometimes, through the landslides and big boulders, which requires stamina for walking 1-2 hours extra for the first 3-4 days each day.
+After the 5th day of our trek, the trail and lodges are totally fine.
+Also, locals are planning to reroute the starting point of the trail.
+It looks like the trek will be elongated by a day.

 Regarding the Tsum Valley, it still has to repair the trail at Sarti Khola.
 As the river washed away the trail near Sari Gorge.
-Local are walking difficult trail there they have fixed rope and wood to catch and pass through the cliffs and rocks.
-But by this winter all the trekking trails to Manaslu Circuit and Tsum Valley will be repaired and it will be as it is before the tremor.
+Locals are walking a difficult trail there; they have fixed ropes and wood to catch and pass through the cliffs and rocks.
+But by this winter, all the trekking trails to Manaslu Circuit and Tsum Valley will be repaired, and it will be as it was before the tremor.

-Following was our day to day itinerary and the highlighted is changes.
+Following was our day-to-day itinerary, and the highlighted is the changes.

 Oct 05 Day 01: Kathmandu – Arughat 525m/1722ft.
 7-8 hours drive Normal

 Oct 06 Day 02: Arughat – Sotikhola 710m/2329ft.
-4-5 hours walk, Lodges looks cracked, and some are restored.
-Lodges in places can cater some 30 trekkers.
-The Trail is fine, easy and flat.
+4-5 hours walk, Lodges look cracked, and some are restored.
+Lodges in places can cater to some 30 trekkers.
+The Trail is fine, easy, and flat.

 Oct 07 Day 03: Sotikhola – Macha Khola 887m/2919ft.
 5-6 hours walk.

-Near Nauli Khola bridge at Lapubesi, the trail is washed away and needing to repair.
+Near Nauli Khola bridge at Lapubesi, the trail is washed away and needs to be repaired.
 Have to walk off the main trail for about 30 mins and rejoin the main trail later.

 Oct 08 Day 04: Macha Khola - Jagat 1345m/4412ft.
 6-7 hours walk.

-A big landslide after passing Dovan, have to walk through the big rocks and boulders for about 15 – 20 mins..
-The trail is washed away by Budhi Gandaki River at Yaru Bagar.
-There is temporary wooden bridge made and have to walk off the main trail for about 2 hours extra very carefully through steep slope to join the trail coming to Jagat from Uhiya Village.
+A big landslide after passing Dovan, have to walk through the big rocks and boulders for about 15 – 20 mins.
+The trail is washed away by the Budhi Gandaki River at Yaru Bagar.
+There is a temporary wooden bridge made, and we have to walk off the main trail for about 2 hours extra, very carefully through a steep slope to join the trail coming to Jagat from Uhiya Village.

 Oct 10 Day 06: Dang - Ghap 2380m/7808ft.
 5-7 hours walk Normal